NOTGENZ/Image-Generator-/README.md

 ---

 ### 💡 **Note**:
-This website is not an application.
+This tool is powered by pixabay .
 It is a simple online **Image Generator** tool for users who want to create images easily and quickly.